Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

 Here, we discuss the influence of the heave amplitude of the upstream foil on the thrust and propulsive efficiency of the tandem foils.
 As mentioned earlier, two gap ratios of $g/c_d = 4, 7$ are considered.
 The downstream heave amplitude is fixed ($h_0^d/c_d = 1$) and both the upstream and downstream pitch amplitudes are held constant ($\theta_0^u = \theta_0^d = 30^\circ$).
-As expected, the mean thrust coefficient of the upstream foil follows the trend for the single foil, indicating null interference of the downstream foil on the upstream foil characteristics, as shown in Fig. \ref{CTmean_h0u}(a).
+As expected, the mean thrust coefficient of the upstream foil follows the trend of the single foil, indicating null interference of the downstream foil on the upstream foil characteristics, as shown in Fig. \ref{CTmean_h0u}(a).
 An increase in $\overline{C_T}$ is observed with $h_0^u/c_d$ which has been discussed in detail in the previous section pertaining to a single flapping foil.
 For the downstream foil, the variation in mean thrust is shown in Fig. \ref{CTmean_h0u}(b).
 The mean thrust decreases and increases with $h_0^u/c_d$ for $g/c_d = 4$ and $g/c_d = 7$, respectively.
+For the combined tandem system, the mean thrust coefficient is depicted in Fig. \ref{CTmean_h0u}(c).
+For the gap ratio of $7$, the combined $\overline{C_T}$ is observed to increase with $h_0^u/c_d$, reaching a maximum value of 2.34 at $h_0^u/c_d = 1$.
+In contrast, at $g/c_d = 4$, the thrust decreases slightly at $h_0^u/c_d = 0.4$ and then increases marginally.
+The maximum mean thrust for $g/c_d = 4$ is 0.84 at $h_0^u/c_d = 0$.
 The propulsive efficiency is depicted in Fig. \ref{Eta_h0u}.
 The efficiency for the upstream foil is identical to the isolated single foil.
 It increases sharply as the dimensionless heave amplitude grows from 0.6 to 0.8 and continues to increase at higher amplitudes albeit slowly.
 For $h_0^u/c_d = [0, 0.2, 0.4]$, negative thrust or drag is observed for the upstream foil and therefore, the efficiency has not been plotted.
-For the downstream foil, an overall decrease in efficiency with $h_0^u/c_d$ is observed for $g/c_d = 4$, while it increases gradually for $g/c_d = 7$.
+For the downstream foil, a decrease in efficiency with increasing $h_0^u/c_d$ is observed for $g/c_d = 4$, while it increases gradually for $g/c_d = 7$.
 Note that in Figs. \ref{CTmean_h0u}(b) and \ref{Eta_h0u}(b), the ``single'' foil depicts the results for an isolated foil with $h_0/c = 1$ as the heave amplitude of the downstream foil is also unchanged, i.e., $h_0^d/c_d = 1$.
+For the combined tandem foils shown in Fig. \ref{Eta_h0u}(c), the propulsive efficiency follows a similar trend as that of the mean thrust coefficient.
+The maximum efficiency of 41\% is observed for $g/c_d = 7$ at $h_0^u/c_d = 1$ and about 32\% for $g/c_d = 4$ at $h_0^u/c_d = 0.2$.